 - Presenting (0 Wins from 8 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Dream Alliance in 2009, winning for Philip Hobbs at odds of 20/1 under the guidance of Tom O'Brien.
-Looking at the runners at the head of the market over the last 20 renewals there have been 5 winning favourites in the race.
-Before placing your bet on the 2024 Welsh Grand National head over to see which other runners today are being backed by the best racing tipsters today.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 4 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Welsh Grand National Preview, Tips, Runners and Trends are at hand, Darren and James.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this Welsh Grand National Preview are Andy and Darren.
+They both work on the Horse racing tips team, looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.